-- Spot The Big 5 on a once-in-a lifetime safari
+- Spot big game on a savannah safari

 VILLAGE HEALTHCARE WEEK